thradams/cake/ownership.md

 }
 ```

 Invoking a function `fclose` is analogous to assignment of the argument `f2`, resulting in the transfer of ownership of `f2` to the function parameter.
-Listing 3, shows the declaration of `fclose`.

-**Listing 3 - Declaration of close**
+Sample - Declaration of fclose

 ```c
 void fclose(FILE *owner p);
 ```

+> Note: The cake ownership model does not include the concept of a destroyed or deleted object.
+Instead, everything is viewed as a transformation, where the object is broken into smaller parts and those parts are moved.

 ### Non-pointer owner objects

 We can have other types of **owner objects**.
-For instance, Berkeley sockets use an integer to identify the socket, as shown in listing 4:
+For instance, Berkeley sockets use an integer to identify the socket.

-**Listing 4 - Non-Pointer owners objects**
+Sample

 ```c
  owner int server_socket =